ipepe/blog.ipepe.pl/_posts/2020/10-october/2020-10-22-in-case-you-wanted-to-ignore-mac-osx-updates.md

+---
-# In case You wanted to ignore Mac OS X updates.
+title: In case You wanted to ignore Mac OS X updates.
+categories: apple
+---

 Apple deprecated ignoring specific updates.
 How nice of them...